andreximenes/reddit-scraper/README.md

 # Welcome to Reddit Scraper!

+This project was a technical challenge I did for the Dutch company Spark.

-This project uses the Reddit API to scrape the most recent posts from subreddit:  https://www.reddit.com/r/photo.
+Its uses the Reddit API to scrape the most recent posts from subreddit:  https://www.reddit.com/r/photo.
 By default the service will always scrape the 25 most recent posts, but is possible to increase this limit passing by parameter.